These unusual clocks run on any device with a modern web browser.

 The number of minute lights tells you which mark to read within the lit range: 2 lights means to read the second mark.
 3 lights means the third mark.
 This example: ten past “odd” (:10 is the third mark in the lit range, :00–:30).

-The large, easily-distinguished shapes of certain styles may make Cardinal useful for vision impairment.
+The large, easily-distinguished shapes of certain styles may make Cardinal useful for low vision.

 The 4 corner squares in this style do nothing.
 This example: twent-five past “even.”